mlpack/mlpack/doc/user/methods/softmax_regression.md

 mlpack::SoftmaxRegression sr;

-// Create AdaBound optimizer with small step size and batch size of 32. ens::AdaBound adaGrad(0.0005, 32);
+// Create AdaGrad optimizer with small step size and batch size of 32. ens::AdaGrad adaGrad(0.0005, 32);
 adaGrad.MaxIterations() = 10 * dataset.n_cols; // 10 epochs maximum.

 // Use the custom callback and an L2 penalty parameter of 0.01.